nugrezo/Tic_Tac_Toe_Game_Project/README.md

 -The user shall be able to choose to start either 'X' or 'O' -The user shall be able to play against computer
 -The user shall be able to see the previuos played game history.
--The user shall be able to choose different marks instead choosing 'X' or '0'
+-The user shall be able to choose different marks instead choosng 'X' or '0'